mPyle05/Comment_Moderator_Bots/READMEOVERALL.md

 # About the Project

 The **Hate Speech Detection Bot** was developed by our team to tackle **online harassment** and **discrimination** on social media platforms, particularly Instagram.
 By leveraging the power of AI, this bot automatically detects and removes hate speech from Instagram comments, creating a safer and more inclusive space for users.
-This project was developed concurrently with a similar bot for **Reddit**, expanding our efforts to combat harmful content across multiple platforms.
+This project inludes a Comment-moderating bot for both **Reddit** and **Instagram**, expanding our efforts to combat harmful content across multiple platforms.

 ## Inspiration

 The inspiration behind this project came from the increasing prevalence of **hate speech** and **cyberbullying** on social media platforms.
 As platforms like Instagram have grown, it has become more challenging for moderators to effectively manage harmful content.
-We saw the impact of our **Reddit bot** in automating the moderation of hate speech within subreddits, and we realized that a similar solution could make a difference on Instagram.
+Users

 Our goal was to create a tool that could **empower users** and **community moderators** to protect their online spaces from abusive content without the need for constant manual oversight.
 The vision was to use technology to fight back against hate speech and **discrimination**, promoting safer interactions online.